hyperledger/fabric/examples/dchackfest/samples/e2e/README.rst

 artifact - ``channel.tx``.
 We are going to pass in this artifact to the orderer as part of the create channel request.

-.. note:: For this command we don't need to pass in any MSP or crypto material
+.. note:: For this to work, we must pass in the path of the orderer's local MSP in order to sign
-          attached to our peer.
-We do, however, need to pass in the MSP info for our orderer.
+          this create channel call.
+Recall that we bootstrapped the orderer with the root certificates (ca certs) for all the members of our network.
+As a result, the orderer can verify the digital signature of the submitting client.
+This call will also work if we pass in the local MSP for Org0 or Org1.

 The following environment variables for the orderer must be passed: